mathhulk/advancedbans/README.md

     | - js
     \ - configuration.json
 ```
 Static stylesheets and scripts should be placed in the appropriate `css` and `js` folders.
-As noted before, AdvancedBan Panel will always load core Bootstrap files and jQuery before custom theme stylesheets and scripts.
+As noted before, AdvancedBans will always load core Bootstrap files and jQuery before custom theme stylesheets and scripts.

 The `configuration.json` file for your theme should follow this template.
 ```json